jwithington/jwithington.github.io/_posts/2017-12-31-year-of-play.md

 Okay, so this one may not seem so playful, but it's related.

 I have a few areas of my life that need attention.
 I want to try and give them attention in a way that gives me forward momentum, yet also keeps this flexibility.
 So!
-I'm going to make a grid like Austin Kleon did, except instead of 30 days of the same thing, I'll just commit to thirty times of doing a thing.
+I'm going to [make a grid like Austin Kleon did][Kleon], except instead of 30 days of the same thing, I'll just commit to thirty times of doing a thing.
 Here are my categories:

 1. Professional Development & Learning (30 min)
 2. Play (30 min)